“What’s impossible today will be possible tomorrow”

 Like wheat, my patients’ clinical needs are my focus; like locusts, my patients’ problems make me uneasy; like grain, improving my patients’ lives through research is my reward; like seeds, I apply better diagnostics and treatments to patients, like the wheat avoids the locusts.

-My scientific career has been focused on the understanding of the beginning of life, a concept that we call embryonic implantation; I have focused my work in the “pre-conceptional field”.
-To further understand the mechanisms involved, I delve into the foundations of molecular biology, biochemistry, cell biology, and genetics to find the answers to clinical issues.
+My scientific career has focused on understanding the beginning of life, a concept known as embryonic implantation; I have focused my work on the “pre-conceptional field.”
+To further understand the mechanisms involved, I have delved into the foundations of molecular biology, biochemistry, cell biology, and genetics to find the answers to clinical issues.

-I also embrace an escape from my routine by running every Sunday with my neighbour Antonio, and intermittently with my four children, as well as participating in marathons.
+I also embrace an escape from my routine by running every Sunday with my neighbor Antonio, intermittently with my four children, and participating in marathons.

 “What’s impossible today will be possible tomorrow.”